Realtors expect improved housing demand on 'Akshaya Tritiya' amid Covid woes

-New Delhi, May 11 (IANS) At a time when the severe second wave of Covid-19 and lockdowns have halted economic activities, developers expect that the traditional housing demand during 'Akshaya Tritiya' would somewhat lift the spirits in the market and improve sales.
+New Delhi: At a time when the severe second wave of Covid-19 and lockdowns have halted economic activities, developers expect that the traditional housing demand during 'Akshaya Tritiya' would somewhat lift the spirits in the market and improve sales.

 The occasion is considered to be auspicious for buying homes.